Life is a drag for John Inman's cousin, Wiganer Chris D'Bray, as he teaches the next generation of drag artists - and he has his sights on Blackpool

-From an early age, Chris wanted to act and he pursued a career in 'fun pubs' and variety shows, which led to a career in drag.
+From an early age, Chris wanted to act.
+He worked in 'fun pubs' and variety shows, which led to a career in drag and several TV appearances.

-But it was years later that he discovered his cousin was John Inman.
+But it was years later that he discovered his cousin was Are You Being Served actor John Inman.

 “Following that, he would phone whenever he came to the North West and I would pop round and meet him and he always introduced me as his cousin.”